 Please remember though, a Linux container can only run on a Linux host and a Windows Container can only run on a Windows host, the control plane is platform-independent but the container itself is platform-dependant and can only run on a Kernel of the same type, as shown in the diagram below:

 Couple this density with automated horizontal scale-out capabilities facilitated by microservices architectures, with the self-healing orchestration capabilities of Kubernetes, and you have a very efficient, powerful hosting solution for those mission-critical application workloads.

 Now let’s explain Containers in terms of Pets, Cattle and Chickens…

-As you can see, my dogs are not heavily stressed by ‘utilisation’ in their daily life, just like bare metal servers!
+Pets are not heavily stressed by ‘utilisation’ in their daily life, just like bare metal servers!
 They also take a fair bit of looking after.
-If they get ill, we nurse them back to health whilst continually worrying about them until they are better.
-Club all this together and it limits the number of pets you can realistically manage at any one time, which according to my wife, three is enough for our family!
+If they get ill, we nurse them back to health while continually worrying about them until they are better.
+With all this effort required, it limits the number of pets you can realistically manage at any one time.

 When a business needs to step up in scale, it’s time to start virtualising workloads and divorcing them from the underlying hardware layer via a hypervisor.
-This management style can be thought of in terms of farming, such as keeping cattle, sheep, pigs or any other livestock (except chickens!).
+This management style can be thought of in terms of farming cattle.

-By making the move from managing compute resources as pets, to virtualising workloads and managing them as cattle, we can scale and industrialise operations from cradle to grave throughout the lifespan of our livestock.
+By managing virtualised workloads like cattle, we can scale and industrialise operations from cradle to grave throughout the lifespan of our livestock.